donkeyrat/VanillaPlus/README.md

  - Improved Hoplite spear aim.
  - Fixed Brawler and Hoplite's shields clipping with their bodies.
  - Nerfed Knight's sword's damage.

+### 1.0.2

+ - Fixed Squire and Marauder's offhand appearing in the first person menu.

 ## Credits